-The plants for each of these guides were selected by experienced gardeners, with further input from members of the Colorado Native Plant Society.
-We aimed to choose plants that would be relatively easy to find in nurseries and seed catalogs.
-The scientific names are from Jennifer Ackerfield's Flora of Colorado (Britt Press, 2015); synonyms are in parentheses.
-For a listing of nurseries and seed companies that carry native plants, look for the "Native Plant Vendors" list on the Colorado Native Plant Society (CoNPS) website at http://conps.org/gardening-with-native-plants/ or consider attending the native plant sales held by CoNPS.
-When you go to a nursery, be sure to have the scientific name with you to make sure you are purchasing the correct species.
-Don't forget to ask for pesticide-free plants so pollinators won't be harmed.
+The plants for each of this guides were selected by experienced gardeners, with further input from other local gardeners from the Colorado Native Plant Society.
+For the most part, we chose plants that would be relatively easy to find in nurseries and seed catalogs.
+The scientific names are from Flora of Colorado by Jennifer Ackerfield; synonyms are in parentheses.
+For a listing of nurseries and seed companies that carry native plants, look for the "Native Plant vendors" list on the Colorado Native Plant Society (CoNPS) website at http://conps.org/gardening-with-native-plants/ or consider attending the native plant sales held by CoNPS.
+When you go to a nursery, be sure to have the scientific name with you to make sure you are purchasing the correct species and ask for pesticide-free plants.